Hello Planning Mashers!

 The Blackout Journal: Video

 I’m really loving this journal and the way it pushes me to think outside the box and work with new media.
-It has everything you’d expect from the good journal and more.
+It has everything you’d expect from a good journal and more.

 I don’t think I’d recommend it to a first-time Bullet Journalist, but if you’ve been on it for a while, definitely give it a try.
 It’s so much fun!